 How to apply

-The diploma is one year full-time or two or more years part-time study.
-Students can begin their studies in February or for some subjects, in July – please contact the relevant department for clarification.
+The Diploma is 1 year full-time or up to 5 years part-time study.
+You can begin studies in February, or for some subjects, in July – please contact the relevant department for clarification.

-Students need 120 points towards the diploma, with at least 90 points at 300-level.
-At least 60 points must also be from a single subject in the above list.
+You will need 120 points towards the Diploma, with at least 90 points at 300-level.
+At least 60 points must also be from a single subject in the below list:

-This qualification is an ideal pathway into postgraduate study.
+This qualification is an ideal pathway into postgraduate study, such as the Master of Science.
 UC offers over 16 postgraduate qualifications in science.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.